The Remedy Room — S.3829+ · The AbilityForge Framework

 Any adverse benefit determination based on medical necessity must be reviewed by a physician holding current, valid Board Certification in the same or directly relevant specialty as the treating physician.
 The reviewing physician must certify under penalty of perjury that they have reviewed all objective clinical data submitted — including PT/OT evaluations, imaging, and standardized assessment scores.

 That last example is not hypothetical.
-See Dr. Elizabeth Potter's documented peer-to-peer call in the Independent Voices section below.
+See Dr. Elisabeth Potter's documented peer-to-peer call in the Independent Voices section below.

 § 3 — The Patient Safety Buffer Fund